bhummerstone/bhummerstone.github.io/_posts/2019-11-29-azure-function-powershell-bastion.md

 az network public-ip create --name bh-bastion-pip --resource-group bh-bastion --location westeurope --allocation-method Static --sku Standard
 ```

 Make a note of the names and Resource Group for these, as we'll need them later.
-Note that so far the only running cost for this is the Public IP Address, which comes in at £2.72/month... although you probably have a load of these already in use that you can reclaim as they won't be needed any more :)

 ## Step 2 - Creating the Function App
 Now that we have our "landing zone" for the Bastion host, we need a way of deploying and destroying it on a regular basis.
 There are numerous different ways of doing this, but one that meets all of the requirements is doing this using PowerShell in an Azure Function App.
 PowerShell support went GA recently, and Azure Functions have some excellent built-in features such as Timer triggers and Managed Identities that align with our goals.
 We can also run this on a Consumption plan, so we only pay for the time the commands are running: perfect for requirement #2.